 2-Day Montreal Itinerary

-With a cobble-stoned French section, old port and Olympic stadium, there are so many things to do in Montreal with your family.
-We stayed for just 2 days, which was enough time to get a small taste of Montreal with kids.
+With a cobble-stoned French section, an old port, and the Olympic stadium, there are many things to do in Montreal with your family.
+We stayed for just 2 days, enough time to get a small taste of Montreal with kids.
 Here is what our two-day Montreal itinerary looked like.

 Day 1 in Montreal

-Montreal is located on an island where the St. Lawrence and Ottawa Rivers meet.
-The city is quite large at 71.8 square miles, but many of the tourist attractions are concentrated around Old Montreal.
-This a good thing since it is pretty congested and had a lot of construction going on when I visited, exacerbating the problem.
+Montreal is on an island where the St. Lawrence and Ottawa Rivers meet.
+The city is quite large, at 71.8 square miles, but many of the tourist attractions are concentrated around Old Montreal.
+This is a good thing since it is pretty congested, and there was a lot of construction going on when I visited, exacerbating the problem.

 Montreal Space for Life

-There are enough museums and activities in the Space for Life to keep one busy for days, so this is where we decided to start.
+There are enough museums and activities in the Space for Life to keep one busy for days, so we decided to start here.
+Tickets for these attractions are part of the Montreal City Ticket.

 Olympic Stadium